Back to Expert Advice

 The Proof

-After applying GEO best practices, this FBO Accounts article quickly reached Google’s top 3 organic results for ‘FBO accounts.’
-It also appears in Google’s AI Overviews—proof that AI-optimized content drives both search ranking and AI answer visibility.
+After applying GEO best practices, this FBO Accounts article quickly reached Google’s top 3 organic results for ‘FBO accounts.’ and started appearing in Google’s AI Overviews.

 Are You Ready for a World Where Prospects May Never Visit Your Website?